 All Applicants must provide the written consent of the existing mortgage lender or other real property lienholder of record on the Eligible Property prior to Final Application.
 The process Lender Consent template that Applicants need to complete is available here.

 Property value will be determined by either the assessed value from the appropriate assessor’s office or alternatively Eligible Property Owners may supply an appraisal completed within 12 months of the PACE Financing closing date and prepared by an independent real estate appraisal firm.
 Eligible Property Owners of property-tax exempt properties must provide an appraisal, as described above.

 The PACE Financing term should not exceed the expected life of the proposed improvements as described in the Energy Assessment.
-For projects that include multiple improvements, the weighted average useful life of the new equipment must equal or exceed the term of the PACE Financing.
-Depending on the equipment installed PACE Financing terms are often made for up to 20 years long.
+For projects that include multiple Energy Conservation Measures, the term of a PACE Financing may not be greater than the Energy Conservation Measure with the longest expected useful life, as described in the Program Manual.

 The PACE Project budget may include all costs required to complete the PACE Project

 - Other required design and engineering